 - Automatic management of individual inventory ledgers.

-- Ability to get real time reports with regards to balances and the total inventory value.
+- Get real time reports with regards to balances and the total inventory value.

 - Ability to provide fast moving items and trending items reports.

 Have you tried one or two of these methods in your inventory?
 How do these method/s help you?
 Have you tried using a computerized inventory system?
-Maybe this can help you out a great deal!
+Maybe this information from our business app or business applications team in the Philippines can help you out a great deal!